Theme

 Why it is included here

-DESIGN.md is included because its source materials show a more structured way to give AI coding agents a persistent visual system to work from, making it useful for readers exploring design-aware coding workflows.
+Start with the original DESIGN.md materials when comparing a more structured way to give AI coding agents a persistent visual system to work from.

 Source links